python-vigo/PyConES-2017/README.md

 Deploy for local development
 ----------------------------

-For local development you should run into a Python virtual environment:
+For local development you should run this script into a Python virtual environment:

 ```bash
     $ bash ./run-local.sh
 ```

-This will install all required dependencies and packages.
+This will install all required dependencies and will start to serve on localhost:8000.

 Deploy with Docker